 Click on any of these for the full rundown on Nashville Pedal Tavern, Nashville Party Barge, Honky Tonk Party Express.
-For more photos and options, see this related article: Nashville Pedal Tavern, Party Barge & Everything in Between.
+Also, see this related article for more photos and options: Nashville Pedal Tavern, Party Barge & Everything in Between.

 If you want to stand in a long line, your best options are Pancake Pantry and Biscuit Love.
-Otherwise, make reservations at: The Southern, Pinewood Social, Farmhouse, Margot, ACME, Woolworth on 5th, Silo, Butchertown Hall or Skull’s.
-Or, if a stroll down 12South ends up with lunch, or the need for guac, chips and margaritas, bartaco is a favorite.
+Otherwise, make reservations at The Southern, Pinewood, The Farm House, Margot, ACME, Woolworth on 5th, Butchertown Hall or Skull’s Rainbow Room.
+Or, if a stroll down 12South ends up with lunch or the need for guac, chips and margaritas, bartaco is a favorite.
 Right down the street, Epice is a Mediterranean restaurant that is a local favorite.

-If you didn’t go to the music + dinner places already suggested, get some fancier reservations (though jeans are always appropriate in Nashville) at Virago, Fin & Pearl, 404 Kitchen, Etch or Gray & Dudley.
-For a menu with slightly less expensive options than those just mentioned, head to Henley, Nada, Barcelona or Butcher & Bee.
-And, if you haven’t hit ACME yet, it’s a bachelorette destination for reason.
+If you didn’t go to the music + dinner places already suggested, get some fancier reservations (though jeans are always appropriate in Nashville) at Virago, 404 Kitchen, Etch or Gray & Dudley.
+For a menu with slightly less expensive options than those just mentioned, head to Henley, Nada, Barcelona Wine Bar or Butcher & Bee.
+And, if you haven’t hit ACME yet, it’s a bachelorette destination for a reason.
 Good prices, live music and plenty of options for dinner.

 Drinks not on a rooftop: